After lots of research I found a carry-on bag that’s durable, well-designed, affordable and chic.

 There is another variation of the cabin bag – the Carry-On Pro.
 It comes with a built-in front compartment that can accommodate a 15” laptop.
 I like that travel essentials can be accessed without opening your bag; it’s an attractive benefit but again, this bag is heavier.
 And I usually keep my laptop in a tote bag, but if you prefer to travel with a smaller purse or bag, the Carry-On Plus might be the way to go.
 It comes in the same two sizes mentioned above.

 In the checked baggage category, there are two sizes: “Medium” and “Large”.
-One of those beauties may be in my future.
+The medium may be in my future.

 Monos Luggage Review - Durability